ThermalTake Extreme Volcano 12

 The 12 Volcano packaging includes a fairly impressive bandel that includes:

-- A fair amount of thermal grease (not of the highest quality of course)
+- Quite a considerable amount of thermal grease (of course not of the highest quality)

-- Jumper to operate the fan at constant speed
+- Jump to operate the fan at a constant speed

 - Screws and accessories required for installation

-- Page with installation instructions (Although not very helpful, but not really necessary)
+- A page with installation instructions (although not very helpful, but also not really necessary)

 The extensive bender that is included with the Volcano12 is definitely an addition you can not see every day when it comes to my body Cooling Performers.
-For comparison, Thermalright Does not even include a range of heat sinks made by a fan, while CoolerMaster, which bothered to include fan controllers along with its heat sinks, allowed the power controller to connect to the 3.5 bay only.
+For comparison, Thermalright It does not even include a fan in the range of hitsinks it makes, while CoolerMaster, which took the trouble to include a fan controller along with the heat sinks it manufactures, gave the option of a power controller that connects to the 3.5 "bay only.

-The variety of controls on the fan is a great advantage, especially when it comes to a powerful fan, which is very noisy at its maximum speed (in this case, it is 5,500RPM).
+The diversity of the fan control means is a big advantage, especially when it comes to a powerful fan, which is very noisy at its maximum speed (in our case it is 5,500RPM).